The Legend of Zang Hai: Reception

 Its overseas cooperation map spans 15 regions, covering platforms such as Singapore Singtel, Malaysia Astro, Thailand Truevision, Vietnam FPT, Philippines and Indonesia Viu, North America Viki, Cambodia PPCTV, Japan C7, and South Korea SBS.
 The head of Disney Asia Pacific said: "The Legend of Zang Hai broke the cultural barrier.
 The data proves that it is not only a hit in China, but also a common choice of audiences around the world."

 When asked to comment on the mainland TV series Legend of Zang Hai, which has ranked in the "Top 10 Hot Broadcasts of the Day in Taiwan" for seven consecutive days and media reports from the island indicating that the series is so captivating that viewers cannot bear to stop watching, and they have highlighted the memorable quotes from the series, Zhu Fenglian, a spokesperson for the Taiwan Affairs Office of the State Council said that a large number of original cultural masterpieces have emerged, receiving high market recognition and widespread appreciation from audiences.

+In 2025, the Beijing Television Artists Association, with support from the Beijing Municipal Broadcasting authorities, released a curated list of innovative and recommended television works across genres.
+The Beijing Television Arts Innovation 推优 honors outstanding productions that demonstrate artistic innovation, cultural impact, and industry significance in both content and craft.
+Inclusion on this list signifies that Legend of Zang Hai is recognized as one of the most noteworthy and artistically innovative dramas of the year by a respected television arts organization in China.